 What happens if my pet needs an x-ray?

-Radiographs are performed at the Bayshore Animal Hospital in Port Orange.
-We will transport you pet there and back if it would be more convenient for you.
+Radiographs are performed inside the Vet Van at your home.
 Many radiographs can be made without sedation.
 Orthopedic studies and occasionally other diagnostic films may require sedation or full anesthesia.
 We will discuss this with you at the time of the veterinary consultation prior to scheduling radiographs.

 Do you offer behavioral counseling?